Emma Koivisto: College career

-Emma Wilhelmina Koivisto (born 25 September 1994) is a Finnish professional footballer who plays as a midfielder for Liverpool in the Women's Super League.
+Club career

 She previously played for HJK and FC Honka of the Naisten Liiga, as well as Kopparbergs/Göteborg FC, with whom she won the 2020 Damallsvenskan.

 She signed for Liverpool in July 2022 after spending 18 months with Brighton & Hove Albion, taking the number 2 shirt.

+On 26 June 2024, Koivisto signed a three-year deal with AC Milan.
+The transfer was effective 1 July 2024.
+She scored her first goal for Milan on 25 January 2025, in a 3–2 home win against AS Roma.

+International career

 She is a Finland women's national football team international, and was included in their squad for UEFA Women's Euro 2022.